-Mutation provides new insight into the molecular mechanisms of agingMay 5th, 2011 in Genetics /
+Mutation provides new insight into the molecular mechanisms of agingMay 5, 2011 in Medicine & Health / Genetics

 A new study identifies the mutation that underlies a rare, inherited accelerated-aging disease and provides key insight into normal human aging.
 The research, published by Cell Press online May 5 in the American Journal of Human Genetics, highlights the importance of a cellular structure called the "nuclear envelope" in the process of aging.